Music Technology

 Applying to study with us takes less than two minutes, and we have interviewers ready and waiting to speak to you.
 Find out more about the application journey and apply now below.

-Responsible for balancing the various parts of a recording to create a final mix, enhancing the emotional impact of the recording.
-Resolving any frequency conflicts between different sound sources gives each element of the recordings its own place within the context of the overall regarding.
+Responsible for balancing the various parts of a recording or track to create a final mix, enhancing the emotional impact of the recording.
+Mix engineers will resolve any frequency conflicts between different sound sources and give each element of the music its own place within the context of the overall piece.

 Responsible for the running of recording sessions, overseeing the tracking, overdubbing, and capturing of live instrumentation and performances.
-Developing an in-depth knowledge of microphones, microphone choices and polar patterns, pre-amps, and Microphone techniques.
+Recording engineers have an in-depth knowledge of microphones, microphone choices and polar patterns, pre-amps, and microphone techniques.

-Creating specific moods/atmospheres by selecting and performing specific tracks, based on an ability to read and understand the audience.
-The ability to manipulate pre-recorded music and blend tracks seamlessly during live performances.
+Creating specific moods/atmospheres by selecting and performing tracks, based on an ability to read and understand the audience, with an ability to manipulate pre-recorded music and blend tracks seamlessly during live performances.

-Can be done freelance or via private tuition or as part of a private company or a state institution such as a college or secondary school.
-This can lead to university lecturer positions based on level of education.
-Usually requires degree level education and has reasonable earning potential.
+Can be done freelance or via private tuition, or as part of a private company or a state institution, such as a college or secondary school.
+This can lead to university lecturer positions based on the level of education.

-Responsible for balancing the various parts of a recording to create a final mix, enhancing the emotional impact of the recording.
-Resolving any frequency conflicts between different sound sources gives each element of the recordings its own place within the context of the overall regarding.
+Responsible for balancing the various parts of a recording or track to create a final mix, enhancing the emotional impact of the recording.
+Mix engineers will resolve any frequency conflicts between different sound sources and give each element of the music its own place within the context of the overall piece.

 Responsible for the running of recording sessions, overseeing the tracking, overdubbing, and capturing of live instrumentation and performances.
-Developing an in-depth knowledge of microphones, microphone choices and polar patterns, pre-amps, and Microphone techniques.
+Recording engineers have an in-depth knowledge of microphones, microphone choices and polar patterns, pre-amps, and microphone techniques.

-Creating specific moods/atmospheres by selecting and performing specific tracks, based on an ability to read and understand the audience.
-The ability to manipulate pre-recorded music and blend tracks seamlessly during live performances.
+Creating specific moods/atmospheres by selecting and performing tracks, based on an ability to read and understand the audience, with an ability to manipulate pre-recorded music and blend tracks seamlessly during live performances.

-Can be done freelance or via private tuition or as part of a private company or a state institution such as a college or secondary school.
-This can lead to university lecturer positions based on level of education.
-Usually requires degree level education and has reasonable earning potential.
+Can be done freelance or via private tuition, or as part of a private company or a state institution, such as a college or secondary school.
+This can lead to university lecturer positions based on the level of education.

 Three or more GCSEs at grade 3 or above, including English (Language or Literature).